iotaledger/bee-rfcs/text/0013-trits-t5b1/0013-trits-t5b1.md

 - adding `1` `[0, 2, 2, 1, 1]`;
 - accessing `LUT[0][2][2][1][1] = 11`;
 - checking `-1 * 3^0 + 1 * 3^1 + 1 * 3^2 = 11`;

-A quick benchmark yielded a ~18% performance improvement compared  to the version without `LUT`.

 ### Without LUT